jefffhaynes/XBee/README.md

 ###Nodes###

-Note that the XBeeController class simply represents the local serial attached XBee API.
-This would typically be a coordinator or coordinator-like device but could be any device you want to control via a serial port.
+The XBeeController class represents the local serial attached XBee API.
+This would typically be a coordinator or coordinator-like device but could be any device to be controlled via a serial port.

 While the controller represents the API, if we want to control the node itself we need to access the local node property.